marshallku/blog/README.md

-# ssdocs - Static Site Generator
+# blog - Static Site Generator

 A blazing-fast, memory-efficient static site generator built in Rust for the marshallku blog.